Catherine Zeta-Jones: 2005–2010: Decrease in workload and return to the stage

 After No Reservations, Zeta-Jones significantly decreased her workload in the following five years.
 She instead chose to focus on her family and health, having been diagnosed with bipolar II disorder, and her infrequent acting appearances were in smaller-scale and less successful productions.
 She took on the role of a forty-year-old mother attracted to a younger man (Justin Bartha) in the romantic comedy The Rebound.
 The production was released theatrically in markets outside of the United States in 2009–10, but due to financial troubles of its distributor, The Film Development, the film failed to release theatrically in America.

 Zeta-Jones returned to the stage in 2009 with a revival of the Stephen Sondheim musical A Little Night Music, which marked her Broadway debut.
 Set in Sweden during the early twentieth century, the musical follows the complicated relations between a group of people (including characters played by Zeta-Jones, Angela Lansbury and Alexander Hanson) during the course of a summer.
 She played Desirée Armfeldt, an ageing actress, and was particularly drawn to the complexities of the piece, explaining: "There's no jazzy hands, no high kicks, no fishnet stockings, ...
 It's not one of those shows where you can dig about three inches and come out the other end.
 You can keep digging and digging and digging".
-She did not listen to past recordings of the songs in the musical so she could bring her own interpretation to them.
+She did not listen to previous recordings of the songs in the musical so she could bring her own interpretation to them.
 The critic Claire Prentice of The Daily Telegraph wrote that Zeta-Jones brought in a "quiet, reflective poignancy" in her rendition of the song "Send In the Clowns", but Emma Brockes of The Guardian was more critical, remarking that "with her pretty voice, head wresting this way and that, [she] seems to be auditioning for stage school".
 For her performance, Zeta-Jones won the Tony Award and Drama Desk Award for Best Actress in a Musical.